kkatrio/blog/content/projects/smoothing-gsoc17.md

  `x_(n+1) = x_n - eta dr/dx`

 An amazing problem that appeared was that energy was being stuck in local minima.
-To confront this, I added learning rate annealing based on an approach [proposed by L. Bottou].  (http://leon.bottou.org/publications/pdf/tricks-2012.pdf)
+To confront this, I added learning rate annealing based on an approach [proposed by L. Bottou](http://leon.bottou.org/publications/pdf/tricks-2012.pdf).

 `eta = eta0 / (1 + t0*t)`